Mitigating dimensionality effects with robust graph constructions for testing: Asymptotic properties of the GET statistic on the r -NNG

-\cite{zhu2021limiting} derived so far the best sufficient conditions on undirected graphs for the validity of the asymptotic distribution of the GET statistic.
-In this section, we extend their results to directed graphs and demonstrate that the $K$-RNNG graphs meet these conditions with an appropriate choice of $\lambda$.
-Before stating these results, we first define some essential notations.
+\cite{zhu2024limiting} derived the best-known sufficient conditions for the validity of the asymptotic distribution of the GET statistic on undirected graphs.
+In this section, we extend their results to directed graphs and demonstrate that the robust $K$-NNG graphs satisfies these conditions with an appropriate choice of $\lambda$.
+Before presenting the results, we first introduce some essential notation.